Nadal claycourt winning run ended by bold Ferrer

 Nadal broke back for 5-3 and held for 5-4 but bowed out on the first match point when he netted a routine backhand.

-Earlier, Swiss Wawrinka, who did not play on Thursday because his third-round opponent Nicolas Almagro of Spain withdrew due to injury, got off to a slow start against Raonic, needing a tiebreak to pocket the first set.
+Earlier, Swiss Wawrinka, who did not play on Thursday because his third-round opponent Nicolas Almagro of Spain had withdrawn injured, got off to a slow start against Raonic, needing a tiebreak to pocket the first set.

-He was then unstoppable, outclassing the Canadian who showed his limitations at the highest level.
+He was then unstoppable, outpacing the Canadian who showed his limits at the highest level.

+Later on Friday, former world number one Roger Federer takes on local favourite Jo-Wilfried Tsonga and Djokovic is up against unheralded Spaniard Guillermo Garcia Lopez.

-(Writing by Julien Pretot in Paris; additional reporting by Iain Rogers in Madrid; Editing by Ed Osmond)
+(Writing by Julien Pretot in Paris; additional reporting by Iain Rogers in Madrid; Editing by Ken Ferris)

 MELBOURNE Top men's doubles player Jamie Murray has called for an end to the ATP Tour's scoring system in the format and says there is widespread support for it to be changed.